 Artificial Intelligence (AI) technology has been gaining popularity in recent years.
 From robots serving food in restaurants to self-driving cars, these applications of artificial intelligence can be seen in our day-to-day lives.
 John McCarthy, an American computer scientist who coined the term artificial intelligence, defines this discipline as the science and engineering of making intelligent machines, especially intelligent computer programs.
-Essentially, AI develops intelligent software and systems based on how human minds think, learn, decide and solve a problem.
+Mainly, AI develops intelligent software and systems based on how human minds think, learn, decide, and solve a problem.
 It enables machines to perform human-like functions by learning through experience.

 If you’re evaluating career options in this emerging field, look at these top five jobs in artificial intelligence and the skills that you’ll need to transition into these roles.

 Are you an AI and Machine Learning enthusiast?
 If yes, then Simplilearn's AI and Machine Learning Course Certification is a perfect fit for your career growth.

 In order to pursue AI as a career, there are a varied number of skills that you need to master, all of which requires a great deal of training.
 As there is a wide variety of career options available in AI, knowing which skills are the most sought after can help you land on the job you want.
 For example, research scientists hypothesize new and different ways for machines to think (requires high-level research).
 Machine learning engineers create algorithms based on those hypotheses to help machines analyze and make decisions (requires in-depth knowledge of different programming languages).
 However, the most common factor in all these fields is that they all require a great deal of experience in math and science-related topics.

 Here are the top artificial intelligence skills that you need to have: